dustinpfister/blog_posts/_posts/canvas-scale.md

 layout: post
 categories: canvas
 id: 397
-updated: 2019-03-08 18:59:04
+updated: 2019-03-08 18:59:41
-version: 1.8
+version: 1.9
 ---

 There is the canvas scale in the sense of how much the canvas element is scaled relative to its actual native size.
-There is also the scale context method as well when it comes to scaling object within the canvas.
+There is also the [scale context method](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/scale) as well when it comes to scaling object within the canvas.
 In this post I will be writing about all things canvas scale related.

 <!-- more -->